maykinmedia/client-common/docs/cache/functions/cacheMemo.md

 `string`

 A key, that once combined with `parameters` identifies the cached return value.

 ### factory

 `F`

-A function which return value should be cached, receives `params` as arguments.
+A function whose return value should be cached, receives `params` as arguments.

 ### params

 `Parameters`\<`F`\> = `...`

-An array of values that are passed `factory` as arguments and their stringified values are used in constructing the cache key string,
+An array of values that are passed to `factory` as arguments.
+Their stringified values are used in constructing the cache key string.

 ## Returns

 `Promise`\<`Awaited`\<`ReturnType`\<`F`\>\>\>

+A `Promise` that resolves to the cached value if found, otherwise the result of the factory function.